kuyur/skydrive-gae/README.md

 Link format will be like:
 > http://your-app-id.appspot.com/cid-xxxxxxxxxxxxxxxx.office.live.com/self.aspx/.Public/folder-name/file-name.mp3

-You can use non-alphabet charaters at [folder-name] and [file-name], and url-encoded tyle is also supported.
+You can use non-alphabet charaters at [folder-name] and [file-name], and url-encoded style is also supported.

 For example: